fat-fuzzy/rocks/packages/git-poule/README.md

 Quick n dirty script to extract commit data and output it into a csv format.
 It parses all commits accessible via `git log` provided that the commit messages follow the format defined in a `cz-conventional-commit` format used in the repo.
-In this repo, the format is modifed from the original as described below.
+In this repo, the format is modified from the original as described below.

 ## Commit Message Conventions

-Messages should follow the folllowing convention:
+Messages should follow the following convention:

 **Format:** EMOJI [SCOPE] DESCRIPTION